 Birds of Australia

 Emu - is the largest bird in Australia and like the ostrich, it cannot fly.
-Strangely, it is the male emu that raises the chicks and not the female.
+Interestingly, it is the male emu that raises the chicks and not the female.
 When fully grown they weigh 30-55 kgs and are greyish/brownish in colour.
 The babies are black and yellow striped.

 Kookaburra - is a medium sized bird with very distinctive colours.
 When it sings it actually laughs and is very popular because it kills snakes.
 They always sing just before it is about to rain.